TosbackCgusBridge-Bot/CGUs-versions/Gartner/Privacy Policy.md

 Some of our website pages may contain electronic images known as web beacons (also known as clear gifs, tags or pixels) that allow us to count users who have visited our pages.
 Web beacons collect only limited information, e.g. a cookie number, time and date of a page view, and a description of the page on which the web beacon resides.
 We may also carry web beacons placed by third party advertisers.
 These beacons do not carry any information that could directly identify you.

-More detailed information on how we use cookies and other web technologies can be found here.

-We also use standard Internet technologies, such as web beacons (also called clear GIFs or pixel tags), locally stored objects (often referred to as “flash cookies”) and other similar technologies, to deliver or communicate with cookies and track your use of our Site.
 We also include web beacons in e-mail messages or newsletters to track whether you open the messages.
 We use this information to customize our services and measure the overall effectiveness of our online content, advertising campaigns, and products and services we offer through the Site.
 Flash cookies operate differently than browser cookies, and cookie management tools available in a web browser will not remove flash cookies.
 To learn more about how to manage flash cookies, you can visit the Adobe website and make changes at the Global Privacy Settings Panel.

+More detailed information on how we use cookies and other web technologies can be found here.

 9\.
 SHARED SERVICES